wxsh1213/vaxseer/data/readme.md

 # Build training data for dominance predictors

+The HI results were collected from [annual and interim reports](https://www.crick.ac.uk/research/platforms-and-facilities/worldwide-influenza-centre/annual-and-interim-reports) of the Worldwide Influenza Centre laboratory at the Francis Crick Institute.
+The processed data can be download from [Zenodo](https://zenodo.org/records/17086428).

 Following code is used to build the training data collected before `year`-`month` for dominance predictors.

 ```